 Ross Moon is the eighth generation of his family born in Braunton North Devon and is proud to serve the Foundation that his father Vivian founded in 1988.
 He was schooled at Heanton Braunton and then Taunton in Somerset.
 Moving to London working in the city in commodities and shipping from the age of 21 worked abroad and ran offices in Singapore, San Francisco, Kuala Lumpur and Geneva.
 Returning from many years trading in Switzerland, he started some twenty years ago on his own acquiring properties for development in the West Country and abroad.
 Over the last seven years he has been operating Ross Moon Property Search covering most of the West Country.
 He is also chairman of the Vivian Moon Braunton Community Trust Fund, a director of Fullabrook CIC, an honorary member of the Rotary Club of Braunton and a director of The Vivian Moon Community Centre.
 Ross’s hobbies are classic cars, game shooting with his spaniel Rocky and surfing.

 Andrew Burke - Governor

-Andrew Burke is a Partner and Head of Residential Property with Slee Blackwell.
+Andrew Burke is a recently retired former Partner and Head of Residential Property and Conveyancing with Slee Blackwell.
 He had combined responsibility for the management and development of residential property services throughout the firm whilst acting for a wide range of private clients, investors and developers in all aspects of residential property transactions.
 Andrew trained at Slee Blackwell from 1990 to 1992 becoming a partner in 1995.
 He was educated at Ilfracombe School, and studied Modern History, Politics and Philosophy at Southampton University, before obtaining his post graduate legal qualifications at Nottingham Law School.
 He is former rugby player and an occasionally active member of the Devon Rugby Referees Society.

 Keith Berry – Financial Governor